ichtrojan/chow/README.md

 ## Installation

-You will find the installation instructions in the [releases page](https://github.com/ichtrojan/chow/releases)
+You will find the installation instructions in the [release page](https://github.com/ichtrojan/chow/releases)

 ## Usage